10 Explore & Engage: Be a People Analytics Consumer

 Helpful tips on what to consume during your journey:

-- When you are just starting out and looking to consume existing content, focus on case studies that share what specific organizations are doing, explainer pieces, or descriptions of analyses used in people analytics.
+- When you are just starting, focus on case studies that share what specific organizations are doing, explainer pieces, or descriptions of analyses used in People Analytics.
 These will be more beneficial to you than opinion pieces.

 - Worried about time?
 Prioritize short items.
 Or, break items up into smaller pieces (like reading for just 10 minutes from a book each day).
 If you must, you can pick a smaller goal, like one article a week.

-- There are so many people analytics articles out there!
-You won’t be able to read them all, even with a daily commitment.
-Try following Insight222’s monthly roundup of the best people analytics articles on their blog on MyHRFuture.com.
-It curates a great selection of articles for you every month.
+- Don’t let the amount of content overwhelm you.
+There are so many People Analytics items out there!
+You won’t be able to cover them all, even with a daily commitment.
+Try following a few trusted sources or places where materials are being curated for you.
+(For example, Insight222 does a monthly roundup of the best people analytics articles on their MyHRFuture.com blog.)

-Let’s say someone asks you a question, you have a decision to make or you have a presentation or interview coming up.
-Go back through your notebook to look for insights related to the topic that you can use.
-And, when you have the opportunity to research things – even if it’s only 5 minutes – get in the habit of always consuming some form of outside information before taking a stance on a particular item.
+Let’s say someone asks you a question, you have a decision to make, or you have a presentation or interview coming up.
+Go through your notebook and look for insights related to the topic to see if there are any you can use.

 Being a consumer may seem almost too simplistic and so it often gets skipped in our busy hectic world.
 The more you proactively consume information, the more likely you will already have the necessary information available to you when you need it.
 You’ll be surprised by the number of times something will come up in a meeting, job interview, or other instance where what you previously consumed will apply.
 That will be your time to shine as the informed expert with ideas to share that you are.